openshift/microshift/packaging/images/components/README.md

 MicroShift optionally deploys multiple container images at runtime to provide infrastructure services like DNS and ingress.
-While most of those images are available from OKD and it does consume the original unmodified OKD image, this is only true for `amd64` because OKD still lacks support for other architectures MicroShift supports like `arm`, `arm64`, `ppc64le`, `riscv64`
+While most of those images are available from OCP and it does consume the original unmodified OCP image, this is only true for `amd64` because OCP still lacks support for other architectures MicroShift supports like `arm`, `arm64`, `ppc64le`, `riscv64`

 # Usage